RaoulGrn/react-quiz/README.md

 # Quizzy

 This project was made with React and Vite.
 The sole purpose of this project was for me to learn React State Management, useState, useReducer, etc.
 The result?
-A nice 15 questions timed quiz regarding React and some of its functionalities.
+A 15 questions timed quiz regarding React and some of its functionalities.

 # Setup